-Citigroup: Challenged In 2016 But Ready For 2017
+Citigroup: Challenged In 2016, But Ready For 2017

 This position in the Citigroup call option contract will generate the same profit the common stock position would yield for a far smaller investment.
 The call option contract currently costs 17% of what a purchase of 100 shares of Citigroup would cost.

-While C's stock has underperformed its peers in the previous years and in 2016, we think the main fundamental reasons for this underperformance are no long as valid as they were in the beginning of this year.
+While C's stock has underperformed its peers in the previous years and in 2016, we think the main fundamental reasons for this underperformance are no longer as valid as they were in the beginning of this year.
 The changed market situation (increasing interest rates and deregulation) will also come to the benefit of Citigroup and eventually increase their earnings and intrinsic value.
-An additional advantage here is the low valuation of Citigroup, comparing its pricing ratio's with its peers.
+An additional advantage here is the low valuation of Citigroup, comparing its pricing ratios with its peers.

 Profiting from this opportunity can be done by buying a call option contract on Citigroup, instead of buying the common stock.
 This will minimize the required investment amount and maintain the profit potential.